Munter/hyperlink/README.md

 Because web performance is not only about making your own page run smoothly, but also about giving people a quick navigation out of your page.

+Read some more of the thoughts behind hyperlink in [Check your link rot](https://mntr.dk/2015/check-your-link-rot/).

 Hyperlink is known to:
 - Detect broken links to internal assets
 - Detect broken links to external assets